 As of December 31, 2012, our portfolio consisted of investments in 46 portfolio companies with a fair value of approximately \$520.7 million.
 During the three months ended December 31, 2012, we invested \$117.2 million in eleven new portfolio companies and \$16.0 million in seven existing portfolio companies, and we had \$16.8 million in aggregate amount of exits and repayments, resulting in net investments of \$116.4 million for the period.
-During the three months ended December 31, 2011, including unsettled transactions, we invested \$47.8 million in six new portfolio companies and \$4.7 million in two existing portfolio companies.
-Also, during the three months ended December 31, 2011, we had \$3.4 million in aggregate amount of exits and repayments, resulting in net investments of \$49.1 million for the period.
+During the three months ended December 31, 2011, including unsettled transactions, we invested \$47.8 million in six new portfolio companies and \$4.7 million in two existing portfolio companies and \$4.7 million in aggregate amount of exits and repayments, repayments, resulting in net investments of \$49.1 million for the period.

 As of December 31, 2012, our average portfolio company investment and our largest portfolio company investment at amortized cost and fair value was approximately \$11.4 million and \$11.3 million, and \$25.4 million and \$25.4 million, respectively, and the Company had approximately \$1.7 million of cash and cash equivalents.
+As of December 31, 2012, our income-bearing investment portfolio, which represented nearly 99.3% of our total portfolio, had a weighted average yield based upon cost of our portfolio investments of approximately 14.0%, and 43.3% of our income-bearing investment portfolio bore interest based on floating rates, such as LIBOR, and 56.7% bore interest at fixed rates.